zbirenbaum/SealFaceRecognition/README.md

 2. Open VS Code, then open the Terminal on VS Code by clicking Terminal.
 Connect to the AWS server by clicking the icon >< in the bottom right of VS Code, then choose "Connect to Host", and click on "gpu-1.colgte.edu"
 3. Navigate to your SealNet workspace in the folder /data/kingram_workspace/SealFaceRecognition.
 4. On the terminal, checking for the latest version of the software by running `git pull`
-5. **[ONLY DO THIS STEP IF YOU ARE TRAINING WITH NEW DATA]** Run `sh ./clean.sh` and then check step 3 of Setting up SEALNET for new user to upload new training and probe photos.
+5. **[ONLY DO THIS STEP IF YOU ARE TRAINING WITH NEW DATA]** Run `sh ./clean.sh`, this will delete all training and probe folders on the AWS cluster.
+Then you can drag your training folder from your local laptop into the data/unprocessed/train folder on the AWS cluster.
+Likewise, drag your probe folder from your local laptop into the data/unprocessed/probe folder on the AWS cluster.
 6. Activate your virtual environment by running `source ./py37/bin/activate`.
 7. Run `source ../cuda.sh`